userless32/tictactoe/README.md

 # tictactoe
-very simple tictactoe game with html css js this is the best tictactoe game ever!
-Gonna implement an AI to play against in the game.
+TicTacToe game with an AI to play against.